 Time for bed and the two double rooms - one with a king-size bed - are truly delightful and really spacious so there's plenty of room to spread out, and next to the family bathroom the bunk bedroom will thrill younger members of your party, you just need to decide who gets the top bunk!

-Located in the older part of the village you can enjoy being away from the hustle and bustle but when you want to get involved, stroll down the hill to the heart of the village with its tiny harbour, selection of shops and galleries and places to eat and drink.
-Being an Area of Outstanding Natural Beauty the best way to explore is on foot, so don't forget your walking boots as you discover coastal paths, woodlands walks and countryside rambles that will truly delight.
+Located in the older part of the village, you can enjoy being away from the hustle and bustle but when you want to get involved, stroll down the hill to the heart of the village with its tiny harbour, selection of shops and galleries and places to eat and drink.
+There is also a handy Premier store at the top of the village.
+Being an Area of Outstanding Natural Beauty the best way to explore is on foot, so don't forget your walking boots as you discover coastal paths, woodland walks and countryside rambles that will truly delight.

-Sitting-room with Smart TV, Blu-ray DVD player and log-effect electric fire
+Sitting-room with Smart TV, Blu-ray DVD player and coal-effect electric fire

 Kitchen/Diner with electric hob, electric oven, microwave, fridge/freezer, washing machine and dishwasher